pydantic/pydantic-settings/docs/index.md

 ### Azure Key Vault

 You simply set the `AZURE_KEY_VAULT__URL` environment variable and use your role assignement (from the system identity, user managed identity or executing `az login`) to access to the secrets.
-Optionally you can provide the url and the credentials using the constructor.
+Optionally you can provide the URL and the credentials using the constructor.

 ```
 import os